cmkobel/CompareM2/readme-development.md

 `realpath` makes sure that you get the absolute path.
 This is helpful, should you later change directory.

+You can read more about Assemblycomparator2 environment variables here: https://assemblycomparator2.readthedocs.io/en/latest/10%20installation/#advanced-configuration

 #### 3) Activate conda env and run

 Finally, you can run the pipeline with the following code: